thejanv/invitation-name-personalizer/README.md

 ### File Management
 - Keep all files in the same folder
 - Don't change the exact filenames the script expects
+- Don't delete or modify the `invitation_env` folder
 - Make backup copies of your original files

+## Why Use a Virtual Environment?

+The virtual environment keeps this project's tools separate from your computer's main Python installation.
+This prevents:
+- Conflicts with other Python programs
+- Version mismatches
+- Cluttering your system with unnecessary packages

+When you're done with the project, you can simply delete the entire project folder, and nothing will be left behind on your system!

 ## Perfect For